News from FBC

 - Winter 2025, facilitated by Kris Tarkiewicz

-Prayer Course – The Prayer Practice will help you learn to set aside dedicated time to intentionally be with God, in order to become like him and partner with him in the world.
+Prayer Practice – The Prayer Practice will help you learn to set aside dedicated time to intentionally be with God, in order to become like him and partner with him in the world.
 Four sessions.
 Prerequisite: Practicing the Way Course

-- Facilitated by Kris Tarkiewicz
+- Spring 2025, facilitated by Kris Tarkiewicz

 FUTURE PRACTICES OFFERED AT FBC